carpentries/lesson-development-training/episodes/formative-assessment.md

 ### Solution
 Some examples of formative assessments used so far in this training:

-- Exercises such as the on asking trainees to [describe the target audience of their lesson](introduction.md#target-audience-exercise)
+- Exercises such as the one asking trainees to [describe the target audience of their lesson](introduction.md#target-audience-exercise)
     - this exercise aims to assess how well trainees are able to identify the aspects of a target audience that influence the design of a lesson.
 It also aims to expose any inconsistencies between the visions of the target audience held by different collaborators.
 - Your trainers have probably checked in with the group at various points in the training.
     - Although these check-ins are not specific to a particular objective, they help give us an impression of how well trainees are able to follow what we are teaching.